VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

     Completed reading on 03.07.2024
 21. रणशिंग
     Completed reading on 11.07.2024
-22. The Incredible History of the Indian Ocean Complete don 21.07.2024
+22. The Incredible History of the Indian Ocean
+    Completed on 21.07.2024

 Partially read pile: